Make safe: the temporary solution that could save your property

 When a make safe is quickly administered to a property before a full repair can take place, it can be the difference between being able to continue living – or working – in a property and not.

-Do you have the correct levels of home and contents insurance in place?
-It’s smart to re-evaluate to ensure that, if an incident did occur, you’d be correctly covered.
+Do you have adequate levels of home and contents insurance in place?
+It’s always a good idea to evaluate your policy regularly.